openedx/frontend-app-learner-portal-enterprise/docs/decisions/0014-rootLoader-revalidation.md

 This logic ensures that revalidation is scoped specifically to relevant sub-route transitions, avoiding unnecessary data fetching while ensuring consistent query cache availability.

-### 2. Introduce Error Logging in the Parent `Suspense` and `AppSuspenseFallback` Component
+### 2. Move parent `Suspense` component and its fallback UI into `Root`

+The existing `Suspense` wrapping the `RouterProvider` will be moved to be nested under the router, implemented within the `Root` component instead.
+By moving this parent `Suspense` component into `Root`, its fallback component `AuthenticatedRootFallback` (previously `AppSuspenseFallback`) can simply implement the `useNProgressLoader` hook, instead of the previously used hook (`useNProgressLoaderWithoutRouter`) to manage the animated loading bar in the suspended fallback component.

-While the parent `Suspense` boundary and its fallback (`AppSuspenseFallback`) will remain to prevent suspense errors from raising, the `AppSuspenseFallback` component will be modified to include additional logging to improve observability for when components/hooks are suspended during render.  removed from the `App` component.
-By default, the query client configuration uses `suspense: true`, which masks the issue of missing pre-fetched query data by suspending components and displaying the fallback while queries resolve asynchronously.
-Removing this fallback ensures that missing query data triggers explicit errors instead of silently deferring to the fallback.
-This change improves the navigation experience and makes it easier to debug and fix data-loading issues during development.
+Keeping this `Suspense` boundary and its fallback will remain to prevent suspense errors from raising.
+However, the fallback component `AuthenticatedRootFallback` will include additional logging to improve observability for when components/hooks are suspended during render.
+The `logError` function will be called upon render.

+By default, the `@tanstack/react-query` query client configuration utilizes `suspense: true`, which largely masks the issue of missing pre-fetched query data during render by suspending components, displaying the fallback while queries resolve asynchronously.
+Modifying the fallback to include additional logging via `logError` ensures that missing query data at render time triggers explicit errors instead of silently deferring to the fallback.
+This change affords more discoverability for the when the error occurs, both during development and in production, while not affecting the user experience.

 ### Benefits of this Approach